 TWU students vote in favor of raising student union fee

-Online voting took place Oct.
-16-17 with 61 percent voting for the increased fee and 39 percent voting against it.
-Students voted to raise the fee from $32 a semester to $149 a semester.
+Online voting took place Feb.
+3-4 with 57 percent voting for the increased fee and 43 percent voting against it.
+Students voted to raise the fee from $38 a semester to up to $150 a semester.

-The TWU Board of Regents, the Texas Higher Education Coordinating Board and the Texas Legislature all must vote on the increased fee before it can be implemented.
-The earliest the new student union fee could be implemented is the spring 2014 semester.
+The TWU Board of Regents and the Texas Legislature must vote on the increased fee before it can be implemented.
+The earliest the new student union fee could be implemented is the Fall 2015 semester.

 Student and staff members of the TWU Student Union Advisory Board and the TWU Student Union Referendum Committee held numerous information sessions for student organizations to explain the project, answer questions and address concerns.
-They also maintained a website, posted information and updates on various TWU social media sites and hung flyers on all campuses.
+They also maintained a website, provided innovative content and forums via TWU social media and hung flyers on all campuses.

 “Our goal is to build a state-of-the-art student union that will better serve our growing student population, including those who live on campus and commuters,” said Kyle Voyles, director of the TWU student union.

-Assuming approval from the TWU Board of Regents, the Texas Higher Education Coordinating Board and the Texas Legislature, a potential start date for construction could be summer 2013, with the new student union opening in 2015.
+Assuming approval from the TWU Board of Regents, the Texas Higher Education Coordinating Board and the Texas Legislature, a potential start date for construction could be fall 2015, with the new student union possibly opening in 2017.

 Director of Media Relations